-Rabbits are very social as well as active and playful animals that are also very social; they will form a close bond with their owners.
+Rabbits are very active and playful animals that are also very social; they will form a close bond with other rabbits and even with people.
 As long as you know what to expect from a pet rabbit, they have the potential to be wonderful pets.
 The ideal owner for a pet rabbit is an individual or family with the time and space to dedicate to an active pet that enjoys cuddling and playing and requires a bit of maintenance.
 Whether it involves daily interaction with owners or other rabbits, these animals require a lot of interaction.
-Rabbits come in many different breeds—lionhead, mini lop, mini rex, rex, lop, Dutch, English spot, and Hotot, to name a few—and some can be raised as show animals.
+Rabbits come in many different breeds—lionhead, mini lop, mini rex, rex, lop, Dutch, English spot, and hotot, to name a few—and some can even be raised as show animals.

 Scientific Name: Oryctolagus cuniculus

-Adult Size: Between 2 to 20 pounds, depending on the breed.
+Adult Size: 2 to 20 pounds, depending on the breed

 Rabbits are social, and with gentle handling, are generally quite tame, playful, and entertaining to watch.
-Rabbits often form very close bonds with their owners; many rabbit owners spend evenings watching TV with their rabbits by their sides or interacting with their rabbits.
+Rabbits often form very close bonds with their owners; many rabbit owners spend evenings watching TV with their rabbit by their sides or interacting with their pet.
 Rabbits also have the great advantage of responding well to litter-training.
-They also respond well to gentle training (try a clicker) and can be trained to do special behaviors and tricks.
+They also do well with clicker training and can be trained to do special behaviors and tricks.

-All of these qualities mean that rabbits do require a great deal of interaction with their owners and/or other rabbits to be happy.
+All of these qualities mean that rabbits do require a great deal of interaction with their owners and/or other rabbits.
 Daily playtime and exercise outside of their cage is a necessity.
 They do need to chew, so lots of safe chew toys should be provided, and any spaces where the rabbit is allowed to run must be carefully rabbit-proofed.

 While they are generally quiet pets, rabbits are not a good match for active young children who may not be careful enough when picking them up or playing around them.
-It's also important to know that, while rabbits like to be near their people, but they often would rather not be held.
+While rabbits like to be near their people, it's also important to know that they often would rather not be held.